valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-backend-libraries.md

 * **Added Portaaltaak plugin**

-  This plugin makes it possible for Valtimo to communicate and interact with a Portal task specification compliant ZGW component.
+  This plugin makes it possible for Valtimo to communicate and interact with a Portaal taak specification compliant ZGW component.

 * **Valtimo dependencies**